Anomalous Floquet Insulators

 The fact that stable phases of matter can exist at all in isolated periodically-driven systems is itself a non-trivial statement: in the absence of a heat bath that can extract energy and entropy, such systems are generally expected to continually absorb energy from the driving field and heat towards a featureless infinite-temperature state at long times~\cite{Ponte14,Alessio14,Lazarides14}.
-Crucially, in the presence of strong disorder, many-body localization (MBL) provides a mechanism for driven systems to avoid such heating~\cite{Ponte15,Lazarides15,Abanin20161}.
-Moreover, despite their localization, MBL systems may support a rich variety of phases characterized by symmetry-breaking or topological order~\cite{HuseSondhi13,BauerNayak}.
+Crucially, in the presence of strong disorder, many-body localization (MBL) may prevent such heating~\cite{Ponte15,Lazarides15,Abanin20161}.
+Despite their localization, MBL systems support a rich variety of symmetry-breaking and topological phases~\cite{HuseSondhi13,BauerNayak}.

-Given the crucial role of MBL in supporting the nontrivial phase structure of Floquet systems, it is essential that we understand the conditions under which MBL can exist.
 Previous works~\cite{Abanin20161, Lazarides15} have shown that MBL may persist in periodically-driven systems when the driving field has a {\it high frequency} and {\it low amplitude}.
 However, the genuinely new phases of Floquet systems (anomalous Floquet phases), {\it cannot} be realized in the high-frequency regime.
 Specifically, anomalous Floquet phases are characterized by nontrivial evolution over the course of a single driving period, which requires the drive frequency to be at most comparable to other energy scales of the system.
-In order to realize the full potential of many-body Floquet systems, we thus need to understand the conditions and parameter regimes where anomalous Floquet phases may be realized.
+In order to realize the full potential of many-body Floquet systems, we thus must understand the conditions under which anomalous Floquet phases may be realized.

 In this work we investigate the stability of the two-dimensional (2D) anomalous Floquet insulator (AFI) phase, an interacting version of the AFAI~\cite{AFAI} (see Fig.~\ref{fig:Setup}).
 The AFAI is a topologically nontrivial single-particle anomalous Floquet phase, characterized by a quantized bulk magnetization density~\cite{MagnetizationPaper} and protected chiral edge states.
-Here we show that the AFI bulk may be many-body localized in the presence of interactions.
+Here we show that the AFI bulk may be many-body localized in the presence of interactions \cite{FN:MBLin2D}.
+Previously, a variety of two-dimensional Floquet phases have been studied under the assumption of MBL\cite{Potter2017,Fidkowski2017,PoBosons17}.
+Here we directly address the question of whether or not such phases are compatible with MBL.